ncsa/Delta_doc/docs/source/software/index.rst

      1) modtree/gpu   3) gcc/11.2.0    5) ucx/1.11.2      7) python/3.10.4
      2) default       4) cuda/11.6.1   6) openmpi/4.1.2

-This is the list of modules available in the python from "pip3 list":
+This is the list of modules available in python from "pip3 list":

 .. code-block::